Drew Barrymore dropped as National Book Awards host after her talk show resumes during strike

 At the outset of the writers strike, Barrymore had dropped out as host of the MTV Movie & TV Awards out of solidarity with those on strike (she later won best host at the event, which ditched the live element for a clip-heavy pre-taped show).
 Elsewhere in the literary world, Netflix CEO Ted Sarandos pulled out of May's PEN America Gala, where he was to receive a Business Visionary Award, saying he didn't want to distract from "the important work that PEN America does for writers and journalists" (Netflix is among the studios and streamers on the other side of the table from the striking workers).

-When Barrymore was announced as host of this year's National Book Awards, scheduled for Nov.
-15, the chair of the National Book Foundation's board of directors lauded her work championing books.
+The National Book Foundation has long sought to raise the profile of the book awards, and Barrymore would have been its best-known host in years.
+When she was announced as host of this year's National Book Awards, the chair of the National Book Foundation's board of directors lauded her work championing books.

 “Throughout their careers, Drew Barrymore and Oprah Winfrey have each demonstrated their enduring belief that books have the power to change readers’ lives — by opening doors, sparking conversations, and building community,” David Steinberger said in a statement, also referencing the ceremony's guest speaker, Winfrey.